6 steps to naming your new business

 For the purpose of branding, it’s only necessary to understand that the avatar is the personification of your customer and the archetype is the personification of your company, along with its products or services.

-Another helpful way to think about this is to ask yourself how your brand will create an emotional resonance with your intended customers.
+Another helpful way to think of this is to ask yourself how your brand will create an emotional resonance with your intended customers.

 There are 12 brand archetypes most easily identifiable.
 The Hero, The Innocent, and The Outlaw, to name a few…